Fanny Bullock Workman: Early life

 Workman was born January 8, 1859, in Worcester, Massachusetts, to a wealthy and elite family descended from the Pilgrims; she was the youngest of three children.
 Her mother was Elvira Hazard, and her father was Alexander H. Bullock, businessman and Republican Massachusetts governor.
-Fanny was educated by governesses before attending Miss Graham's Finishing School in New York City, after which she spent time in Paris, and then Dresden.
+When Elvira's father died, Alexander became one of the wealthiest men in Massachusetts, which allowed them to have their daughter educated by governesses before attending Miss Graham's Finishing School in New York City, after which she spent time in Paris, and then Dresden, where she acquired fluency in German and French, thus getting familiar with foreign languages that would be essential in her future.
 Thomas Pauly writes in his short biography of Workman that "early on Fanny chafed at the constraints of her privilege".
 A small number of her stories from this time survive, describing her interest in adventure.
 In one, "A Vacation Episode", she describes a beautiful and aristocratic English girl who is contemptuous of society.
 She runs away to Grindelwald, becoming an excellent alpinist and marrying an American.
 The story encapsulates much of Fanny's own life: wanderlust, a love of the mountains, and a commitment to women's rights.
 In 1886, she published a short story, set during the First Indian War, in New York Magazine about "the capture and rescue of a white girl"; a reviewer of the story stated that it was "told in a very pleasant and infatuating style".